pysat/pysatSpaceWeather/docs/supported_instruments.rst

 ^^^

-AE is an auroral electrojet index that reflects the level of magnetic deflection in the auroral zone, due to the difference between the eastward and westward electroject currents at Earth.
+AE is an auroral electrojet index that reflects the level of magnetic deflection in the auroral zone due to the difference between the eastward and westward electroject currents at Earth.
 Real-time predictions (last 96 hours) are provided by
 `LASP <https://lasp.colorado.edu/space_weather/dsttemerin/dsttemerin.html>`_.